Cornell-GreenClub/asphalt/README.md

 3.  **Distance Matrix**: Backend requests a distance matrix from OSRM.
 4.  **Optimization**: Backend uses Google OR-Tools to solve the Traveling Salesperson Problem (TSP) based on the distance matrix.
 5.  **Route Geometry**: Backend requests the final route geometry from OSRM for the optimized order.
-    *   *Note: This is necessary to get the actual driving route (polyline) instead of simply the reordered list of stops.*
 6.  **Visualization**: Backend returns optimized stops and geometry to Frontend, which renders them on a map (`MapView`).

 ## Backend Architecture